-Given that St Helena does not currently have any DTAs in place, a mutual agreement procedure can be set out in a DTA or by virtue of enactment of OECD frameworks.
+Given that St Helena does not at the time of writing have any DTAs in place, a mutual agreement procedure can be set out in a DTA or by virtue of enactment of OECD frameworks.
 As such, this minimum standard should be achievable.